Nolene-Human/FANG/README.md

 * Scan Device
 * User able to categorize devices (step1 for network segmentation)

-# Introduction
+# Important to Note
 All features implemented with minor bugs
 The following improvements can be done:
-The application takes a while to run due to multi scans getting fired every the application runs top to bottom.
+The application takes a while to run due to multi scans getting fired every time the application runs top to bottom.
-Updates UI to only run the scan once or when initiated

 # How to Install the Project